 - Ensuring children and young people are listened to and any concerns that they or their families or guardians raise are acted upon.

-- Ensuring that children and young people involved in activities and programs know what they can do if they feel unsafe.
+- Ensuring children and young people involved in activities and programs know what they can do if they feel unsafe.

 - Building and maintaining a child safe culture and environment.